unpc2026/diaryasprogrammer/README.md

 ---

-## **Start-up Confirmation**
+## **Startup Confirmation**

 Before starting, please confirm:

 1. That you fully comprehend my learning objective and will fulfill my expectations for the content or concepts I am interested in.
 2. This is a teaching session, not a documentation dump.
-3. You will present one concept at a time and wait for my confirmation before moving on.
+3. You will present one concept at a time and I won't allow you to explain the next concept until I explicitly confirm it.
-5. If you require any clarification before starting or before move to the next topic, ask me first.
+4. If you require any clarification before starting, ask me first.
 ```

 ## Prompt Learn from Docs 2